opendatadiscovery/odd-platform/docs/Features.md

 Pipeline monitoring and alerting \
 End-to-end Microservices Lineage
 ## Federation Data Catalogue
-The Catalogue is an integrated data store (or tool  ???) which helps to bring distributed catalogues together. \
+The Catalogue is a tool which helps to bring distributed catalogues together in the Platform. \
+To collect data from decentralized sources ODD uses a pull strategy (see more [here](Architecture.md)).
+ODD Federation covers both
-Use the [API](https://github.com/opendatadiscovery/odd-platform/tree/main/odd-platform-specification) to connect your data sources with the Platform.
+To connect your data sources with the Platform use the [API](https://github.com/opendatadiscovery/odd-platform/tree/main/odd-platform-specification).